 Avoid fully shearing the plant, as this can encourage an onslaught of new growth that will attract hundreds of new thrips.

-You can use neem oil (both organic and synthetic options are available) or plant washes/soaps to get rid of your thrips.
+You can use neem oil (both organic and synthetic options are available) or plant washes/insecticidal soaps to get rid of your thrips.

-There are several safe insecticidal soaps made out of naturally-occurring plant oils, like Spinosad, that can knock out heavy infestations in a jiffy.
+There are several safe soaps made out of natural plant oils, like Spinosad, that can knock out heavy infestations in a jiffy.
 Most won’t harm beneficial insects or animals, either.

 You’ll want to pay particular attention to the underside of leaves when you are applying these treatments.
 Using one of these treatments should eliminate your thrip problem quickly.